hphilpotts/Pokegotchi-Frontend-Project-4-General-Assembly-SEI-66/README.md

 - React itself!
 Whilst very powerful and great fun to work with, it can be particularly 'picky' and often simply stops running (_of course this is great when it is preventing infinite loops_!), errors can come thick and fast, and VSCode sometimes struggles.
 A steep learning curve but one well worth overcoming!

 ## Bugs & Issues:
-- Heroku-hosted version of the App does not currently work.
+- Heroku-hosted version of the App does not currently work. (**Resolved 28/11/22 - see rehosted FE Repo link at top**)
 - 'Select Pokégotchi' for new users is not working: instead this requires Pokégotchi to be manually inserted into the database.
 - Alert messages not yet implemented.
 For example: a failed sign in is not obvious to the user.
 - Status values can drop below 0 which then prevents any incrementation through User action.